-The Guinness Choir was established in 1951 by Victor Leeson, who was a young member on the management staff of the Guinness Brewery in Dublin.
+The Guinness Choir was established in 1951 by Victor Leeson, who was, at that time, a young member on the management staff of the Guinness Brewery in Dublin.
 The members of the Choir were also Guinness employees.
 The Choir (initially known as the St James’s Gate Musical Society) gave its first performance when the Rupert Guinness Hall was opened in May 1951.

 On Victor Leeson’s retirement in 1984, John Dexter was appointed as Musical Director.
 The Choir gave many notable performances under his direction, including the Irish premiere of Andrew Lloyd Webber’s Requiem.